Grease (lubricant): Water-soluble grease analogs

 In some cases, the lubrication and high viscosity of a grease are desired in situations where non-toxic, non–oil-based materials are required.
 Carboxymethyl cellulose, or CMC, is one popular material used to create a water-based analog of greases.
 CMC serves to both thicken the solution and add a lubricating effect, and often silicone-based lubricants are added for additional lubrication.
 The most familiar example of this type of lubricant, used as a surgical and personal lubricant, is K-Y Jelly.

 Cork grease

 Cork grease is a lubricant used to lubricate cork, for example in musical wind instruments.
 It is usually applied using small applicators like those for lip balm or lipstick.

 Axle grease

 Published literature on axle grease is sparse.
 One of the rare electronically accessible sources describes the preparation of axle grease by first producing a calcium soap by heating a mixture of "rosin oil" with slaked lime.
 The resulting thick paste is diluted with additional rosin oil.
 The author disparages the further addition of talc as a thickener.

 Red rubber grease

-Special greases are required for lubricating rubber, so that the lubricating oil does not cause the grease to expand and crack.
+Special greases are required for lubricating rubber, so that the lubricating oil does not cause the rubber to expand and crack.
 Vegetable-based oils and special thickeners such as clay are used.
 The red colour is traditional but not inherent and is simply a dye added to help identification.